sf11047/anime-db/README.md

 ```

-Which shows are being rewatched the most?
-(Has internal server error because of time? works on dbvis)
+Q 14 and 12 (Has internal server error because of time? works on dbvis).
+Note sure if the db is set up wrong or the query takes too long?
+Both use SetStatus.